Seamonsters-2605/Seamonsters-2605.github.io/docs/reference/index.md

 A web interface for the limelight is availible at `10.26.5.6:5801`.
 Here you can view the camera feed and adjust parameters.

-Vision will *not* work in the simulator.
+Vision can work in the simulator with some additional configuration.

 We communicate with the Limelight using NetworkTables, which allow values to be shared over the network, organized into Tables.